 There is a maximum amount that can be paid into a pension every year.
 If you exceed the Annual Allowance then a tax charge may apply.
 The Information about tax relief, limits and your pension leaflet (PDF, 190KB) covers this in detail.

 Any payments you make to other registered defined contribution pension arrangements (including employer payments) and any other increases in the amounts attributable to you under registered defined benefit pension arrangements that you're an active member of will be included in this amount.

 The way that you make payments into your pension is either through SMART Pay or by deduction from salary.
 Both give you tax benefits, but work in different ways.
 You can find out more about each option from the information below.

 Please note: you are only able to make DC Top-up Section contributions by SMART Pay if you are already using this method for your main pension contributions.

 Laws and tax rules may change in the future.
 The information here is based on our understanding in April 2022.
 An individuals own circumstances also have an impact on tax treatment.

 To help you make an informed decision we've provided you with important information that you should read.
 You should print or save copies of these documents for future reference.

-The Trustee of the Centrica Savings Plan has provided a newsletter for its members.
-Standard Life is not responsible for the content.
+These documents have been provided by the Trustee of the Centrica Savings Plan and Centrica Pensions Plan Saving Section - Standard Life is not responsible for the content.